MIzidio/TaskList/README.md

 * UI elements creation and insertion in the DOM
 * UI elements remotion
 * Setting values in the Local Storage
-* Clear and reo
-move itens from Local Storage
+* Clear and remove itens from Local Storage